Our Therapists

 Leslie practices from a strength-based approach and combines several modalities including cognitive behavioral therapy, motivational interviewing, dialectical behavioral therapy, acceptance and commitment therapy and mindfulness.
 Throughout treatment, she works with clients to utilize coping skills, identify their core values, and develop a strong sense of self.
 Leslie believes that regardless of age, clients are their own expert and therefore aims to build a strong therapeutic relationship that provides a warm and accepting environment that can lead to positive change.

 Kat is a Licensed Professional Counselor and art therapist.
-She received her Masters degree in
+She received her Masters degree in Art Therapy & Counseling from the School of the Art Institute of Chicago.

-Kat approaches art therapy and counseling from a relational, strengths-based, and gestalt
+Kat approaches art therapy and

 Georgina Haro is a Licensed Clinical Social Worker who has experience working with families and individuals across the lifespan.
 She is a bicultural, bilingual Mexican American clinician who offers culturally and linguistically appropriate services in English and Spanish.